NafsanDev/booking-form/README.md

-This is a WordPress Plugin for finding tickets for buses, ferries, trains, and flights, using the appropriate booking API.
+This is a WordPress Plugin for finding tickets for buses, ferries, trains, or flights, using the appropriate booking API.